Najafali763/Najafali763/README.md

 - 👋 Hi, I’m Najafali
-- 👀 I’m interested in learning Python CSS, HTML and JavaScript
-- 🌱 I’m currently learning Pthon, HTML
-- 💞️ I’m looking for a mentor to guide me
-- 📫 How to reach me ...

 <!---
 Najafali763/Najafali763 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.